Terms of Engagement

 Acceptance of our services in conjunction with this engagement document indicates your acceptance of the use of outsourced services as described.
 Where the outsourced service requires the disclosure of personal information to an overseas recipient a consequence of your consent is that we will be required to take reasonable steps to ensure that the Australian Privacy Principles are complied with by the overseas recipients of the Personal Information.

 By signing this letter and accepting these services you acknowledge and agree that your personal information may be stored overseas (for example, files sent via Dropbox, where Dropbox’s servers are located overseas).
 We will only use services where we have assurance that your data is stored securely, and under Privacy laws that are similar to those in Australia.

 This engagement will start upon your acceptance of these terms.
 The first period for which we will be responsible is financial year ended 30 June 2018, unless you have specifically requested our services in relation to previous financial years and we have agreed.
 This engagement document will be effective for future years unless we issue an amended one to you.

 Fees for our services will be charged on the basis of the time and degree of skill and acumen required to complete the services as agreed, including any direct out of pocket expenses.
 Fees for standardised services are advised on our website, but we reserve the right to charge additional fees on a time basis for added complexities and additional work required.
+Should you choose to terminate our engagement at any time or to not proceed with lodging any tax returns or documents we have prepared, our fees for time spent providing these services or preparing these documents will remain payable.
 Please note that our terms are 14 days from the issuance of the invoice.
 In the event that an invoice is not paid within the required term we reserve the right to employ a third party to collect this debt.
 All collection fees associated with the collection of this debt are your responsibility.